 Although Vollrath and Update are restaurantware brands, this Optio/SuperSteel stuff is their bottom-of-the-barrel stainless.
 For instance, Vollrath offers just 90 days warranty on Optio, but a lifetime warranty on their much more expensive Intrigue and Centurion lines, which are built with better and thicker stainless steel.
 (The Intrigue is basically the Optio with 18/10 steel; the Centurion utilizes even thicker steel, at 1.2mm thick.)

 Also, a note about restaurant cookware in general: restaurants have a different set of worries than consumers, so don’t think that you should necessarily buy what restaurants buy.
 First, restaurants have access to bigger and better burners, and if you have awesome burners, there is less need for awesome cookware.
 Second, restauranteurs love cheap, easily-replaceable equipment because a) their employees are often low-paid and may steal equipment; b) restaurant employees are not known for gentleness, so they may treat equipment roughly; and c) many restaurants quickly go bankrupt, so there is no point is spending a lot of money on durable cookware.
 In fact, even the most optimistic restaurant surveys taken BEFORE the Great Recession of 2008 found that 60% of restaurants fail in 3 years; other studies found that over 50% of restaurants fail within a year.3 Third, restaurantware tends to be no-frills, and while that’s laudable in some ways, it also means things like cookware can be uncomfortable to handle.
 For instance, there might not be a helper handle on a restaurant pan, even when a pan is large and heavy enough that it ought to have one.
-Lastly, restaurantware comes in various quality levels, so don’t think that all restaurantware is equally durable.
+Lastly, restaurantware comes in various quality levels and durability levels.

 - http://vollrath.com/Vollrath/Products/Professional-Cookware/Brand-Comparison-Guide.htm ↩